jimzenn/jimzenn.github.io/content/notes/Math-115A-2.3.md

 {{% definition name="" %}}

-A linearly transformation $T: V \to W$ is called invertible if
+A linear transformation $T: V \to W$ is called invertible if

 $\exists$ a function $U: W \to V$ s.t. $TU = I\_W$ and $UT = I\_V$.